 Speaking of the Prosecution, the main prosecutor in these two games is Barok Van Zieks, also known as the Reaper of The Old Bailey.
-From the outset, he is the character with the most secrets behind him, from his obvious hatred of the Japanese down to the nickname given to him, The Reaper.
-This is just the main cast as well.
-This section would be far too long were I to cover every important character such as Naruhodo’s best friend, Kazuma Asogi, Gina Lestrade, and Tobias Gregson who are all important and appear in numerous cases, but can not be considered main cast.
-All of whom are hiding secrets of their own the player must find out.
+From the outset, he is seemingly the character with the most secrets, from his obvious hatred of the Japanese, down to the nickname given to him, “The Reaper”.
+And this is just the main cast.
+This section would be far too long were I to cover every important character such as Naruhodo’s best friend, Kazuma Asogi, Gina Lestrade, and Tobias Gregson who are all noteworthy and appear in numerous cases, but cannot be considered part of the main cast.
+And they’re all are hiding secrets of their own that the player must discover.

 The visual style of the games is more akin to Dual Destinies or, to be more accurate, the Professor Layton vs. Phoenix Wright crossover game rather than the pixelated sprites that the original trilogy uses.
 While there can sometimes be a goofy animation here or there, they are great overall at depicting the craziness happening around the player.
 Herlock Sholmes, in particular, has amazing animations that you can’t help but be amused at.
 Ace Attorney is famous for its “breakdown” sequences where the perpetrator or the witness on the stand begins to panic as the player uncovers all their secrets.

 They’re just as satisfying in these games as they are in the previous ones.
 Perhaps even more so here, as the gameplay mechanic of having multiple witnesses on the stand at once (which we’ll cover in the gameplay section) makes for some very unexpected, but still satisfying breakdowns.